Dr-Passmore/hobby-blog/blog/2023-11-22-Azure-Static-Site-Falmouth-Allotments.md

 ### Terraform Deployment

-The
+The terraform deployment requires a Azure service principal to be created in Azure Entra with contribution access to the subscription.
+Using a gitaction workflow I'm able to manage deployment of infrastructure by code.

 The gitaction workflow is designed to automate the deployment of Terraform configurations on Azure when changes are pushed to the specified branch (in this case, the master branch).
-Let's break down the key components of the workflow:
+I will break down the key components of the workflow:

 ```yaml
 name: Deploy Terraform